thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 Upload the plugin to your WordPress installation and activate it.

+== Screenshots ==

+1. Screenshot of "Tiered Shipping" setup as an enabled shipping method in WooCommerce Settings.
+This can be found by going to WooCommerce > Settings > Shipping in the WP admin.

+2. Screenshot of the "Tiered Shipping" settings screen.

 == Changelog ==

+= 2.4.6 =
+* Updating license and tested up to information in readme file.
+* Adding screenshots.

 = 2.4.5 =
 * Actually fixing the plugin setting issue.